ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-24-SMC18-Data-Challenge-4.md

 Each solution has Awk code run concurrently over the 322 data files on 322 CPU cores using Swift.
 This resulted in radical speedup at scale.
-None of the solution has taken more than an hour of runtime–some even less than a minute.
+None of the solution has taken more than an hour of runtime–most took less than a minute.

 ### Problem 1